leebri101/Chef-de-Party/README.md

 ### *Title:*
 * The Title will include some unique features:-
-    *   The main title of the pages all include an animated logo which was used from interesting insignia from Armored Core VI which eases in upon loading.
+    *   The main title of the page includes a two tone text to keep within theme of a restaurant.
-    * Also with an animated title which appears and shifts the letters of the title.
+    * Upon loading a animation with the title will appear and shifts the letters of the title.
-    * The page navigation will include an active link which highlights what page the user is on, as well as a hover affect which changes color for the user.
+    * And small cookware icon within the title..

 ![Title](doc/screenshots/title.png)